FumiakiMakino/Gwatch/README.md

 ## Installation
 1. Download Gwatch (git clone git://github.com/FumiakiMakino/Gwatch.git)
 2. Pass the path to the extracted folder
 - IMPORTANT!!
-For MotionCor2, Gautomatch, and Gcf, pass the path or alias from the shell to "MotionCor2", "Gautomatch", "Gctf".
+For MotionCor2, Gautomatch, and Gctf, pass the path or alias from the shell to "MotionCor2", "Gautomatch", "Gctf".

 ## About Gwatch Usage and Features